railblocksco/railblocks-error-sdk/README.md

-# @railblocks/error-reporting-client
+# @railblocks/error-sdk

-AI-powered error reporting client for Railblocks applications.
-This client library provides a simple interface to report errors to the Railblocks error ingestion system with automatic AI classification, semantic similarity matching, and intelligent grouping.
+Railblocks AI-powered error reporting SDK with automatic classification, semantic similarity matching, and intelligent grouping.
+This SDK provides a simple interface to report errors to the Railblocks error ingestion system.

 ## Features